-Some historians say that Japanese confidence in their ability to achieve a short, victorious war also meant to them that other targets in the harbor, especially the navy yard, tank farms, and submarine base, could safely be ignored, since-by their thinking-the war would be over before these facilities would be of use.
+Some historians say Japanese confidence in their ability to achieve a short, victorious war also meant to them that other targets in the harbor, especially the navy yard, tank farms, and submarine base, could safely be ignored.
+They thought the war would be over before these facilities would be of use.

-A third-wave Japanese attack had been contemplated to address such matters as the fuel depot, but low on fuel himself and fearful of the American carriers known to be at sea, Admiral Nagumo aboard the flagship Akagi took the Japanese task force back to Japan rather than attempt a third wave that would be returning close to dark.
+Japan contemplated a third-wave attack to address such matters as the fuel depot.
+Low on fuel himself and fearful of the American carriers known to be at sea, Admiral Nagumo aboard the flagship Akagi took the Japanese task force back to Japan.
+He decided against a third wave that would be returning close to dark.

-The stated objective of destroying most the battleships of America’s Pacific Fleet had been met.
-Ironically, although the Japanese had used aircraft carriers as the weapon of choice to achieve this, the IJN was fixated on battleships as representing the essential naval power, and considered our own carriers -Enterprise, Lexington, and Saratoga-to be secondary targets.
+Japan met the stated objective of destroying most the battleships of America’s Pacific Fleet.
+Ironically, although the Japanese used aircraft carriers as the weapon of choice to achieve this.
+But the IJN remained fixated on battleships as representing the essential naval power.
+It considered our own carriers – Enterprise, Lexington, and Saratoga – to be secondary targets.
 Although vital American assets such as the fuel bunkers, the shipyards, submarine pens, and administrative buildings were not on Admiral Minoru Genda’s target list in his original plan for the attack on Pearl Harbor, they would ultimately prove to be more important than any battleship.

 Left With The Best Weapons

-A major flaw of Japanese strategic thinking always had been a belief that the ultimate Pacific battle would be fought by battleships, under the obsolete doctrine of Admiral Alfred Thayer Mahan.
+A major flaw of Japanese strategic thinking stated battleships would fight the ultimate Pacific battle.
+The theory came from the obsolete doctrine of Admiral Alfred Thayer Mahan.
 But with the advent of modern aircraft, battleships became primarily of use to fight similar ships or as floating artillery.
-Six of the eight battleships “destroyed” at Pearl Harbor were repaired and returned to service, but their inherent slow speed limited their deployment, so they served mainly in shore bombardment roles, while our undamaged and more nimble forces took the battle to the enemy in the air, on land and underwater.
+The U.S. repaired six of the eight battleships “destroyed” at Pearl Harbor.
+The eventually returned to service.
+But their inherent slow speed limited their deployment, so they served mainly in shore bombardment roles, while our undamaged and more nimble forces took the battle to the enemy in the air, on land and underwater.